PlatonZvonkov/TinySubmissionsForm/README.md

     npm run build

+# Part 2
-# Considering handling large files (~100mb) with high rates - this will require decoupling storage from the database.
+Considering handling large files (~100mb) with high rates - this will require decoupling storage from the database.
 This approach ensures the database remains fast for querying metadata, while a highly scalable Object Storage system manages the large files.
 How would i approach this issue:
 The architecture will be shifted to use a dedicated cloud service for binary data and will employ the Pre-Signed URL pattern, which offloads the heavy data transfer from the Web API and handles security and authorization efficiently.